morrownr/USB-WiFi/README.md

 	* [ CONTROL_PORT_OVER_NL80211 ]: control port over nl80211
 WPA3 supported: Yes
 ```
 Review by Nick - The DM-Digital USB WiFi adapter has proven to be a solid little adapter that has short to medium range (2 dBi antenna.)
 It runs cool.
-The driver only supports managed (client) mode and monitor mode.
+The driver only supports managed (client) mode and monitor mode, however, this is not an adapter you want if you do WiFi security analysis as some features are not supported in monitor mode.
 It appears the product was designed for limited function to keep costs low.
-I have tested both supported modes and they work well.
+I have conducted a long term test of this adapter in client (managed) mode and it is very solid.
 This adapter is a low cost product but appears to be of reasonable quality.
-The functionality of this adapter and driver will work for many use cases.
+If you need a low cost adapter that is only going to be used only in client (managed) mode, you should be happy with this adapter or the EDUP adapter below.

 Amazon - $7 USD - [EDUP USB WiFi Adapter for PC - High Gain 6dBi Antenna](https://www.amazon.com/gp/product/B0827LG8L2) - I have read many positive comments from Linux users about this adapter.